-Now, you probably won’t be actually creating coffee yourself by sourcing the beans, roasting them and the like.
+Now, you probably won’t be actually creating coffee yourself by sourcing the beans, roasting them, and the like.
 So instead, your focus would be on finding good coffee that you can then turn around and sell at a profit.

 There are various ways of going about this.
 For example, one method would be to look for specials on coffee that you know is popular.
 This lets you get the product at a lower price and gives you the chance to then sell that coffee online.

-Alternatively, you might be able to get coffee from the company itself at relatively low cost if you buy in bulk.
+Alternatively, you might be able to get coffee from the company itself at a relatively low cost if you buy in bulk.
 Again, this practice offers the potential for profit, especially if you’re buying for less than the retail price.
-Any retailer will be happy to make more sales, so if you can figure out a way to access a market they haven't reached yet, you could easily convince them the work with you.
+Any retailer will be happy to make more sales, so if you can figure out a way to access a market they haven't reached yet, you could easily convince them to work with you.

-Getting coffee at a good price is critical if you want to sell it online because it's a commodity and there are a massive variety of cheap, generic coffee.
+Getting coffee at a good price is critical if you want to sell it online because it's a commodity and there is a massive variety of cheap, generic coffee.
 Figuring out how you’re going to sell it online is an equally important consideration.